reactjs/react-modal/docs/index.md

   bodyOpenClassName={
     "ReactModal__Body--open"
-  /* String className to be applied to the document.body
+  /* String className to be applied to the modal ownerDocument.body
      (must be a constant string).
      This attribute when set as `null` doesn't add any class to document.body.